If you’ve been managing your dog’s Cushing’s disease and suddenly notice they’ve stopped eating, it’s understandable to feel anxious.

 When to Call or Visit Your Vet

-Reach out to your vet promptly if:
+Reach out to your vet immediately if:

 Your dog hasn’t eaten for more than 24 hours